sueszli/julia.py/README.md

 | 1100 | 24  | 0.654567         | 20.5021  | 1.19713   |
 | 1100 | 32  | 0.564249         | 23.7838  | 1.04156   |

-the speed-up was calculated using $p=1$ as the reference point, the parallel efficiency was calculated using an average of the sequential runtime.
+the speed-up was calculated using $p=1$ as the reference point.

+the parallel efficiency was calculated using an average of the sequential runtime.

 ```bash
 srun -p q_student -t 1 -N 1 -c 32 python3 julia.py --size 155 --nprocs 1 # 155;20;1;0.39382300106808543